 The installation must be done wire by wire in order to be perfect.
 You can easily reconnect the wires if you have a photograph of the old thermostat.
 A color code design on the thermostat makes it easier for you to reconnect it quickly.
 The set screw must be tightened after the wire is placed on the right terminal.

 It is imperative to note that a basic thermostat has two wires.
-There is a possibility that a thermostat can have wires in both white and red colors.
-For this type of wiring, which is only used for furnaces, there’s no common wire.
-Several wires run from the thermostat, including a red one for power and a white one for heat.
+It is possible for a thermostat to have wires in both white and red colors.
+A common wire is not required for this type of wiring, which is only used for furnaces.
+On the thermostat, there is a red wire for power and a white wire for heating.

-The process of installing a new thermostat starts with removing the old one’s control panel.
-Your thermostat usually has wires, so keep an eye out for them.
-Observe the white wire going through the white R and the red wire going through the red R.
+Installing a new thermostat begins with removing the old thermostat’s control panel.
+Keeping an eye out for wires on your thermostat is usually a good idea.
+Picture the white wire going through the white R and the red wire going through the red R.

-Step two is to unscrew the two wires on either side of the connector.
-Now it’s time to take the motherboard out and install the new thermostat.
-You’ll then have to reconnect the white and red wires and tighten the screws.
-Put the control panel back on after turning the furnace on to test it.
+The next step would be to unscrew the two wires on either side of the connector.
+The motherboard can now be taken out and the new thermostat installed.
+You will then need to reconnect the white and red wires and tighten the screws accordingly.
+By turning the furnace on, you can now test the control panel by putting it back.

 Final thoughts: Thermostat Wiring Colors [EXPLAINED]